nanjo712/nemu-cpp/README.md

 **This Repo is still developing!**

+This repo only guarantees the support of RICS-V 32bit.

 NEMU rewrite in C++.

 NEMU(NJU Emulator) is a simple but complete full-system emulator designed for teaching purpose.